 What You Need to Know About Prolactin Levels in PCOS

-When getting hormone testing to diagnose PCOS or come up with a treatment plan, it’s important to look at your prolactin levels.
+When getting hormone testing to diagnose PCOS or come up with a treatment plan, it’s important to look at your serum prolactin levels.
 If your prolactin levels are high and you are experiencing other sex hormone imbalances, you could have PCOS.
 And, if you already know you have PCOS, an imbalance of prolactin could be the root of several symptoms.
 All around, it’s a good idea to know where your prolactin levels are and get them under control if they’re out of whack!

 What is Prolactin?